 Health Benefits of Eclipta Alba

-Bowel Inflammation: If you suffer from the uncomfortable and embarrassing condition of hemorrhoids, finding relief can often be difficult.
-Eclipta alba has shown promising results in reducing the inflammation in that sensitive area and providing soothing, analgesic relief.
+If you suffer from the uncomfortable condition of hemorrhoids, finding relief can often be difficult.
+Eclipta alba has shown promising results in reducing the inflammation in the sensitive area and providing soothing, analgesic relief.

-Hair Health: If you are concerned about premature hair loss or thinning, as well as dandruff, then adding a bit of Eclipta alba to your hair regimen is a very good idea.
-It can be mixed in with shampoos to moisturize the scalp, preventing dry skin and consequent dandruff.
-Furthermore, it can strengthen follices and follicle beds, preventing hair loss and slowing down conditions like male pattern baldness, while also providing a rich luster to your locks.
-It can even promote the re-growth of hair that has already been lost, and speeds the growth of existing follicles.
+If you are concerned about premature hair loss or thinning, as well as dandruff, then adding a bit of Eclipta alba to your hair regimen is a very good idea.
+It can be mixed in with shampoos to moisturize the scalp, preventing dry skin, and consequent dandruff.
+Furthermore, it can strengthen follicles and follicle beds, preventing hair loss and slowing down conditions like male pattern baldness, while also providing a rich luster to your locks.
+It can even promote the re-growth of hair that has already been lost and speeds the growth of existing follicles.

-A Final Word of Warning: While there are no regularly reported problems, there is always the chance on an allergic reaction in sensitive individuals.
+Word of Caution: While there are no regularly reported problems, there is always the chance on an allergic reaction in sensitive individuals.
 Lactating and breastfeeding mothers can use Eclipta alba, but pregnant mothers should consult their doctor before using this powerful herb.